 These include different variations of turning and twisting your torso and lifting your legs while you activate your abdominals and back muscles.

-These are core exercises you can do either lying on you back or on all fours.
-These include different kinds of sit ups, planks and arm and leg raises.
+These are core exercises you can do either lying on your back or on all fours.
+These include different kinds of sit-ups, planks, and arm and leg raises.

-Having a strong core is probably one of the most important things for healthy and active lifestyle.
-We hope our tips will help you maintain a strong core so you can grow old strong and healthy.
+Having a strong core is probably one of the most important things for a healthy and active lifestyle.
+I hope these tips will help you maintain a strong core so you can grow old strong and healthy.

-If you enjoy reading about strength training and general fitness for older people, please bookmark our site and subscribe to our newsletter.
+If you enjoy reading about strength training and general fitness for older people, please bookmark my site and subscribe to my newsletter.